Olive Garden Capellini Pomodoro is a delicious pasta dish with fresh tomatoes, garlic, basil, and Parmesan cheese.

 What Is Capellini Pomodoro?

-Pomodoro means tomato in Italian, and capellini consists of long, delicate strands of a pasta that goes best with light sauces such as this one.
-Capellini pomodoro is a classic combo of pasta, tomato sauce, garlic, olive oil, and basil – it’s simple but a standout Italian favorite.
+Pomodoro means tomato in Italian, and capellini consists of long, delicate strands of pasta that go best with light sauces like this one.
+Capellini Pomodoro is a classic combo of pasta, tomato sauce, garlic, olive oil, and basil – it’s a simple sauce but a standout Italian favorite.

-This Olive Garden Capellini Pomodorois full of fresh flavors.
-Fresh diced plum tomatoes, garlic, basil, and tangy Parmesan cheese over thin cappellini pasta.
-The pomodoro sauce contains no meat making this dish a delicious meatless meal.
+This Olive Garden Capellini Pomodoro is full of fresh flavors.
+It features fresh diced plum tomatoes, garlic, basil, and tangy Parmesan cheese over thin capellini pasta.
+The pomodoro sauce contains no meat, making this dish a delicious meatless meal.

 Is Capellini Pasta the Same as Angel Hair Pasta?